The Energy and Natural Resources Law Institute is a leading postgraduate energy and natural resources school based in London, offering:

 - Norton Rose Fulbright through their significant sponsorship of two tuition fee scholarships annually.

-- Clifford Chance through its sponsorship of the Annual Energy Lecture, the first given in January 2015 by Lord Browne of Madingley and again in January 2016 by Sir David King.
+- Clifford Chance through its sponsorship of the Annual Energy Lecture.
+The annual lectures have been given by Lord Browne (2015), Sir David King (2016) and Lord Lamont (2017).

 Andrew Clarke, General Counsel of Exxon Mobil’s UK operations, chairs a group of industry professionals and academics who worked hard to establish the ENRLI.
 Andrew noted that, “ExxonMobil is very pleased to support the new Energy and Natural Resources Law Institute.
 This as an opportunity to promote and encourage a greater understanding of the legal and regulatory framework within which energy is being developed, not only in the United Kingdom but around the world.”